 For purposes of L.R.
-705, the term "attorney-respondent" shall refer to any attorney referred to the Disciplinary and Admissions Committee or otherwise subject to a pending investigation or disciplinary sanction.
+705, the term "attorney-respondent" shall refer to any attorney referred to the Disciplinary and Admissions Committee or otherwise subject to a pending investigation, disciplinary sanction, or other non-disciplinary action affecting licensure.

 e) Service of Papers on Attorney-Respondent